The four operations on perverse motives: Perverse motives

 Let ${}^{\mathrm{Liss}}(\Sch/k)$ be the subcategory of $(\Sch/k)$ with the same objects but having as morphisms only the smooth morphisms of $k$-varieties.
-Since the natural transformations $\gamma_f$ are compatible with the composition of morphisms (that is, with the connexion 2-isomorphisms), \subsectionref{subsec:2func} provides a 2-functor
+Since the natural transformations $\theta_f$ are compatible with the composition of morphisms (that is, with the connection $2$-isomorphisms), \ref{subsec:2func} provides a contravariant $2$-functor

 with ${}^{\mathrm{Liss}}\mathsf{H}^*_\sM(X)=\Db(\sM(X))$ and such that $(\pH^0_\sM,\theta^\DA)$ and $(\rat^\sM,\theta^\sM)$ are $1$-morphisms of $2$-functors.
 For every smooth morphism $f:X\ra Y$ we have a natural transformation